-The new Sonos S2 app has gone live and, at the same time, the original Sonos app is now called Sonos S1.
+The new Sonos S2 app arrived in mid-2020 and, at that same time, the original Sonos app was rebranded as Sonos S1.

 What it means for you, and your Sonos system, depends on what speakers you have in your house and their compatibility with the S2 system and app.

 Read on for everything you need to know about Sonos S2 and S1 and how to update your multi-room speaker system.

 At the start of 2020 Sonos announced it would stop updating 'legacy products'.
 This list included original Zone Players, first-gen Connect and Connect:Amp, the first-generation Play:5, the CR200 and the Sonos Bridge.

 Given that some of those devices date back to the early 2000s (although some were sold as recently as 2015) it's hardly surprising that Sonos had to cut the chord at some point.
 The hardware surely gets to a point where it can't just keep up with the software it's expected to handle seamlessly?

 Incompatible Sonos S1 hardware: